Glenn Ivey: Prince George's State's Attorney (2002–2011)

-Ivey ran and was elected twice as state's attorney for Prince George's County, Maryland, and served from January 2003 to January 2011.
-In November 2009, he declined to run for Prince George's County executive or for a third term as state's attorney, instead forming an exploratory committee to look at challenging U.S. Representative Donna Edwards in the 2010 elections.
+Ivey ran and was elected twice as state's attorney for Prince George's county and served from January 2003 to January 2011.
+In November 2009, he declined to run for Prince George's county executive or for a third term as state's attorney, instead forming an exploratory committee to look at challenging U.S. representative Donna Edwards in the 2010 elections.
 In January 2010, he decided against running for a third term or against Edwards, saying he wanted to return to the private sector after the end of his term.

-When Ivey took office in December 2002, Prince George's County had the second-highest crime rate in Maryland.
+When Ivey took office in December 2002, Prince George's county had the second-highest crime rate in Maryland.
 During his two terms as state's attorney, he oversaw reductions in crime and led reform measures that put cameras in police interrogation rooms and prosecuted officers accused of excessive force.
 He sought to involve community groups in crafting policies and strategies for tackling crime in the county and partnered with faith leaders to assist domestic violence survivors and to gain tougher sentences for convicted offenders.

 In October 2002, following the arrest of D.C. snipers Lee Boyd Malvo and John Allen Muhammad, Ivey declined to prosecute them in his county because of their murder convictions in both Maryland and Virginia.

+In 2005, Montgomery County Executive Doug Duncan said he considered Ivey as his running mate in the 2006 Maryland gubernatorial election.
+Ivey declined, running for re-election instead.

 In July 2008, Ivey's office faced intense public scrutiny to hold someone accountable following the strangulation death of 19-year-old Ronnie White, who was accused of killing a police officer.
 In December, the grand jury involved in the death investigation had concluded its deliberations, determining that it had insufficient evidence to bring down indictments in the case.
 After a yearlong investigation, Ivey announced that there was no evidence to support murder charges against jail employees.
 The Department of Justice also reviewed the case and concluded that there was insufficient evidence to charge anyone with murder or manslaughter.

-In August 2010, Ivey endorsed Angela Alsobrooks, the executive director of the Prince George's County Revenue Authority, to succeed him as Prince George's County State's Attorney.
+In August 2010, Ivey endorsed Angela Alsobrooks, the executive director of the Prince George's county revenue authority, to succeed him as Prince George's county state's attorney.